Political discussion in non-political online communities is more likely to see policy opinion expression

 But anyone who spends time online knows that politics does not stay neatly contained in those spaces.
 It shows up in local forums, hobby groups, gaming communities, entertainment discussions, and personal social media feeds.
 A conversation that begins with everyday life can suddenly become a debate about policy, rights, or government.

-We wanted to test whether that was actually the case in real-word digital communities.
-To do so, we (Yibin Fan, Benjamin Mako Hill, and Patricia Moy) examined Reddit discussions about mass shootings and gun control in October 2017.
-Sampling from over 100 thousand comments on gun control issue across the whole platform within that month, we compared comments from 15 explicitly political communities with comments from 15 non-political communities, including culture-, location-, and game-based ones, in addition to others.
+We wanted to test whether political talk in non-political spaces was actually less polarized, and perhaps less uncivil in real-world digital communities.
+To do so, I led an effort (with the support of Benjamin Mako Hill and Patricia Moy) to examine Reddit discussions about mass shootings and gun control in October 2017.
+Sampling over 100,000 comments on gun control issues across the platform that month, we compared comments from 15 explicitly political communities with those from 15 non-political communities, including culture-, location-, and game-based ones, among others.

 The results surprised us.
 As the figure below from our study shows, policy opinion expression was, on average, more common in non-political communities than in political ones.
-Several non-political subreddits—including r/Wisconsin, r/Christianity, r/videos, and r/funny—had especially high levels of policy opinion expression; in total, 10 non-political subreddits had policy opinions in more than half of the sampled comments.
+Several non-political subreddits—including r/Wisconsin, r/Christianity, r/videos, and r/funny—had especially high levels of policy opinion expression.
+In total, 10 non-political subreddits had policy opinions in more than half of the sampled comments.
 By contrast, only three political subreddits—r/progun, r/ShitGunControllersSay, and r/Political_Revolution—crossed the same 50% threshold.
 This pattern suggests that policy talk is not confined to explicitly political spaces; in some cases, it appears even more frequently in communities organized around local life, religion, entertainment, or humor.

-Statistical test results are here.
-After accounting for a range of factors in our regression model, comments in non-political communities were more likely to contain a clear policy opinion than comments in explicitly political communities.
+After accounting for a range of factors in our regression model, we found that comments in non-political communities were more likely to contain a clear policy opinion than comments in explicitly political communities.
 The model estimated that the predicted probability of expressing a clear policy position was about 34% in political communities, compared with 51% in non-political communities.
 This difference was statistically significant.
+At the same time, we found no significant difference in incivility between political and non-political communities.

 The broader lesson is that political communication does not only happen where politics is expected.
 It also happens in the ordinary spaces of digital life, where people gather to talk about games, cities, hobbies, entertainment, or shared interests.
 If we want to understand democracy online, we need to pay attention not only to where people go to talk about politics, but also to where politics shows up uninvited.